jkeohan/rctr-2-14-22/w04d06/controlled-uncontrolled-forms.md

 #### Controlled

-Some inputs are activated the moment you start typing and are considered to be **controlled**.
+Some types of inputs can be configured to start capturing each character input and perform some action.
+These types of inputs are considered to be **controlled**.
 A few examples of this are:

 - the **location** field on AirBnB is one such type.
 - setting a [password field](https://4vlg9.csb.app/) that provides immediate criteria status